whaleygeek/pyenergenie/README.md

 As a general rule, if a device is receive-only, it uses the OOK legacy protocol.
 If a device has any transmit features, it uses the MiHome FSK protocol.

+There is a full list of devices in the energenie/devices.py file along with their OOK or FSK mode.
+OOK means Legacy Learn, FSK means MiHome Discovery.

 Future work
 ====